vilmibm/murepl/doc/thoughts.md

 public half + a username with a murepl server.
 Once this is done, communication that modifies user state is done using signed JWTs.

+This doesn't quite make sense, however.
+It does not solve the problem of authentication; put more simply, it does not account for how passwords will be stored.

+Given: user knows server's public key
+0) User asks for a token to represent them
+1) Server generates random number (challenge) and encrypts it with user's public key which is on file. stores in DB this generation request.
+2) User decrypts number using their private key and sends it back. challenge response is compared with generation request.
+3) Server generates token and sends it back, encrypted with user's public key
+4) User now signs each request with this token, encrypted with the server's public key

+Weak points: Assuming no SSL, session can be hijacked.
+Assuming users within murepl can access the DB, generation requests can be sniffed and then fulfilled with spoofs.

+Alternatively; what if the challenge is static and known by all?

+Question.
+Can a public key decrypt something a private key encrypts and vice versa?
+Yes, this is called signing.

+0) User signs all requests (using known challenge) with private key
+1) Upon receiving any request, server ensures signature is valid.

+Weak points: serer side pgp functions can be redefined to return anything desired.
+Solution: clojail can blacklist the namespace for pgp functions.

 ### multiple access modes

 * streaming _websockets, telnet_